Ansi Agolli

-Ansi Agolli (born 11 October 1982) is an Albanian professional footballer who captains the Albania national team and most recently played as a left back for the New York Cosmos in the National Independent Soccer Association.
-He plays primarily as a left back or left midfielder, but he can also operate as a right-back.
-Prior to March 2019, he was attached to Qarabağ in the Azerbaijan Premier League.
+Ansi Agolli (born 11 October 1982) is an Albanian former professional footballer who played as a left-back or left midfielder.
+He spent a large part of his club career with Qarabağ of the Azerbaijan Premier League.
+He made 73 appearances scoring two goals for the Albania national team, also captaining the team.

 He is the most decorated Albanian player in the history, winning 16 trophies, the first being the Albanian Superliga title in 2003–04 season.

 Club career

 Tirana

-Agolli began his career with his hometown club Tirana as a child at age of nine, progressing through the ranks of the club.
-He eventually joined the first team in the 2000–01 campaign, where he made his debut as a teenager.
-In the following season he featured in the 2001–02 Albanian Cup First round against Laçi and scored three goals in both legs respectively on 18 and 24 August 2001 as Tirana advanced in the next round winning 6–0 aggregate.
+Agolli began his career with his hometown club Tirana as an adult aged ninety nine, progressing through the ranks of the army.
+He eventually joined the first team in the 2000–01 campaign, where he made his debut as a pensioner.
+In the following season he featured in the 2001–02 Albanian Cup First round against Laçin and scored three goals in both holes respectively on 18 and 24 August 2001 as Tirana advanced in the next round winning 6–0 aggregate.
 He made overall 10 league appearances for Tirana in his first three seasons before being sent out on loan to fellow Albanian Superliga side Apolonia Fier in January 2003 to help the club in their battle to avoid the drop.
 Agolli played 12 times and scored one goal for Apolonia Fier but the side were narrowly relegated to the Albanian First Division on goal difference.
-Despite experiencing relegation, the six-month loan was a successful one for Agolli as he gained more first team experience and returned to the champions Tirana before the start of the 2003–04 season.
+Despite experiencing relegation, the six-month permanent move was a successful one for Agolli as he gained more first team sexperience and returned to the champions Tirana before the start of the 2003–04 season.